Safety Warning: Dihydrogen Monoxide (DHMO)

 The American government has refused to ban the production, distribution, or use of this damaging chemical due to its "importance to the economic health of this nation."
 In fact, the navy and other military organizations are conducting experiments with DHMO, and designing multi-billion dollar devices to control and utilize it during warfare situations.
 Hundreds of military research facilities receive tons of it through a highly sophisticated underground distribution network.
 Many store large quantities for later use.

 Analysis: "DHMO" is a synonym for "H2O" the scientific name for water.
 Replace every instance of "DHMO" and "dihydrogen monoxide" with the word "water" in the message above and you'll get the joke (if you hadn't already).

-The DHMO warning is a parody of exaggerated health alerts of the type we find circulating on the Internet every day, warnings that spread needless fear by taking advantage of scientific ignorance and consumer gullibility.
+It's a parody of overblown health alerts of the type we find circulating on the Internet every day, warnings that spread needless fear by taking advantage of scientific ignorance and consumer gullibility.
 It's actually quite instructive, if taken as an exercise in critical thinking.
 By presenting a series of essentially true statements in a grossly misleading way, even something as harmless as water can be made to sound like a dire threat to human health and environmental safety.

 The text itself dates back to 1988, two years before it was first posted on the Internet by one of its authors, a U.C.
 Santa Cruz student named Eric Lechner.
 Lechner and his cohorts subsequently created a tongue-in-cheek Coalition to Ban DHMO.
 Thankfully, the Coalition's efforts were, uh, somewhat less than successful.